-The Certification Board of Infection Control and Epidemiology, Inc. (CBIC) collaborates with three like organizations to spread the word about the importance of being certified in infection control (CIC®).
+The Certification Board of Infection Control and Epidemiology, Inc. (CBIC) collaborates with three similar organizations to spread the word about the importance of being certified in infection control (CIC®).

 APIC formed a committee in 1978 to establish goals and methods and in 1980, the Board approved education standards for certification.
 Later that year, the APIC Certification Association (APICCA) was formed.
 The following year, the APIC Certification Committee and APICCA worked together to develop an independent certification board, contract with a professional testing company, conduct the first job analysis of infection control practice, determine eligibility criteria and develop a recertification plan.

 In 1982, APICCA changed its name to the Certification Board of Infection Control (CBIC).
 The organization is now called the Certification Board for Infection Control & Epidemiology (still CBIC) to reflect current practice, which encompasses applied epidemiology.

 Now they are the sole member of CBIC and provide educational materials for candidates internationally.

 IPAC Canada is a multidisciplinary association that promotes best practices in infection and control through education, standards, advocacy, and consumer awareness.
 IPAC started working with CBIC to provide resources for candidates in Canada and to promote certification in Canada.